prakharmrsl/easypcceo.github.io/pages/laptops/travel.md

 Oh, and did we mention the full RGB?
 Now we did.

+Sure, you could probably get the same performance out of a [$600 desktop gaming PC](/budget-pcs/600/), but you can't bring a desktop with you anywhere in the world and game on the go!

 <div class="btn-center">
   <a target="_blank" class="big-button-center" href="https://amzn.to/2P5mDUm">Read Reviews on Amazon</a>
 </div>